usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

 The following diagram illustrates the logic (described above) that is used to generate ``Experiment`` records and upload them to the NexusLIMS CDCS instance.
-To better inspect the diagram, right click the image and select "View Image", "Open image in new tab", or the equivalent option in your browser to be able to zoom and pan.
+To better inspect the diagram, click the image to open just the figure in your browser to be able to zoom and pan.

 The diagram should be fairly self-explanatory, but in general: the green dot represents the start of the record builder code, and any red dots represent a